ugiugi0823/DISN/README.md

 ## If you want to see the demo like the picture below
+It is very similar to the original, but with psnr numbers, you can create a completely different image.
 | Original | Generated |
 |:--------:|:---------:|
 | ![Original](./fig/result_0.png) | ![Generated](./fig/result_1.png) |